-Sandy Spring Friends School is an exceptional school seeking to prepare students for life and further education.
-At SSFS, knowing why we learn, and how we learn, are just as important as what we learn.
-Our educational program is grounded in a deep respect for individual students and intellectual rigor.
-The School's teachers help students internalize a process we call "QRA"--Question, Reflection, Action--which ensures that they think critically, integrate new knowledge, and apply what they learn.
+At Sandy Spring Friends School, knowing why we learn—and how we learn—are just as important as what we learn.
+Our educational program is grounded in a deep respect for each student and intellectual rigor.
+Our teachers help students internalize a process we call "QRA"—Question, Reflection, Action—which ensures that they think critically, integrate new knowledge, and apply what they learn.
 We help students develop their individual sense of purpose as they become caring citizens of the world.